gentijo/ROSMicroPy/README.md

 ### How to get started
 + **[Flash device and run on a device](./docs/DeviceSetupEasy.md)**
 + **[How to configure development environment](docs/DevEnviroment.md)**
+How to setup the Python / ROS Robot Coder Development Environment

 ### Thonny Support
     - Plugin to compile ROS Types and store to the device